xIBBAx/GenAI-B2C-Latest/deployment/docker_compose/README.md

 ## Deploy in a system with GPU support

 Running Model servers with GPU support while indexing and querying can result in significant improvements in performance.
 This is highly recommended if you have access to resources.
-Currently, Onyx offloads embedding model and tokenizers to the GPU VRAM and the size needed depends on chosen embedding model.
+Currently, Techpeek AI offloads embedding model and tokenizers to the GPU VRAM and the size needed depends on chosen embedding model.
 For example, the embedding model `nomic-ai/nomic-embed-text-v1` takes up about 1GB of VRAM.
 That means running this model for inference and embedding pipeline would require roughly 2GB of VRAM.

 ### Setup